Skip to main content

 MaXX Interactive Desktop

-Soon enough the upper management at the SGI headquarter in California learned about me and my little endeavor...
-At that point in time SGI was looking into expanding into Linux and to offer a Linux migration program for its customers.
-It's not my place to say why SGI didn't do it themselves, but it must have been a complicated matter, and having someone from the outside doing it for them was easier.
+Soon enough the upper management at SGI's headquarter learned about my little endeavor...
+Funny enough SGI was looking into expanding into Linux and while offering a Linux migration program for its customers.
+It's not my place to say why SGI didn't do it themselves, but it was too complicated.
 After several back and forth with SGI lawyer, I was given a special license agreement that allowed me to pursue my project while respecting SGI trademarks and intellectual properties.
 An alliance was forged, it was early 2005.
 The license agreement in a nutshell allows me to duplicate the entire desktop user experience, re-implement (by myself) the required SGI APIs and duplicate the SGI look and feel.
 To be clear, SGI never gave or share with me code or technical information.
 It was all reverse-engineered by running the Desktop on my SGI workstations and from public technical publications.

-As of today, it is my decision to comply to the rules that were established in license agreement.
-The MaXX Desktop is currently limited to Linux (x86) operating system and I cannot release some of my source code in order to protect some of SGI’s intellectual properties, which are *still forcefully protected, trust me on that.
+it is my decision to comply to the rules that were established in license agreement.
+The MaXXdesktop is currently limited to Linux (x86-64) operating system and I cannot release some of my source code in order to protect SGI’s intellectual properties, which are *still forcefully protected, trust me on that.

 Finally, I started the process (with some help for a good friend) of releasing the new code that is not bound by the SGI license agreement to our public GitLab repositories.
 This will happen on my terms, my way and not under GPL.
 Something simpler and less crusader's wanna be...
 BSD licensing that is.